Get Started

 Once an event is dispatched, a payload signature is computed and included in the request.
 The request sent to your chosen endpoint bears these details:

-1. HTTP method is POST
+1. HTTP method: The request method is always POST.

-1. message_id - the message identifier
+1. message_id: The message identifier

-2. webhook_id - the webhook identifier
+2. webhook_id: The webhook identifier

-3. webhook_type - the webhook type
+3. webhook_type: The webhook type

-4. api_version - the webhook API version
+4. api_version: The webhook API version

-5. account_id - the account identifier
+5. account_id: The account identifier

-6. website_id - the website identifier
+6. website_id: The website identifier

-7. created_at - the message creation timestamp
+7. created_at: The message creation timestamp

-8. payload - the event payload
+8. payload: The event payload

 Below is a representation of the entire HTTP request: